Using sfdx-hardis with AI Coding Agents

 - The command fails fast with an explicit error message if any required input is missing, listing available options

-This makes the commands safe and predictable when called by an automated agent.
+This makes the commands safe, predictable, and token-efficient when called by an automated agent.

 hardis:work:new --agent - Create a New User Story